 Additional information and support

-There have been great efforts to advance the field of ADHD by a variety of professionals.
-They share my desire and dedication to support individuals with ADHD.
-These collective efforts have helped people get to know their brains better, raised awareness, and highlighted resources for people to explore.
-Here are some of those resources that you may find helpful.
+There have been great efforts to advance the understanding of ADHD by a variety of professionals.
+They share my desire and dedication to support and empower individuals with ADHD.
+These collective efforts have helped people begin to understand brain function, raised awareness of the complexities of ADHD, and highlighted resources for people to explore.
+First, let’s take a brief look at ADHD.

 What is ADD/ADHD?